open-metadata/OpenMetadata/openmetadata-docs/content/connectors/database/dynamodb/airflow.md

 Note that from connector to connector, this recipe will always be the same.
 By updating the YAML configuration, you will be able to extract metadata from different sources.

-## dbt Integration

-You can learn more about how to ingest dbt models' definitions and their lineage [here](/connectors/ingestion/workflows/dbt).